ElliotKillick/Mido/README.md

 - For even *greater* security, one could use a POSIX-compliant Rust shell (e.g. nsh) with Rust coreutils (e.g. uutils).
 This is not the default configuration.

 Frequent [Curl HTTP 2.0 & 3.0 bugs](https://github.com/curl/curl/issues?q=is%3Aissue+label%3Acrash)?
 Force HTTP/1.1.
-- Comes at zero cost to performance for downloading files
+- Comes at zero cost to performance for downloading a single large file

 Coreutil bugs?
 Only builtins are used for the most critical functionality.